CamDavidsonPilon/lifelines/docs/examples.rst

-Example to set the index for an estimate
+Set the index/timeline of a estimate
 ##############################################

 Suppose your dataset has lifetimes grouped near time 60, thus after fitting